aws-samples/plsql2python-codellama-code-conversion/README.md

 ## Cost considerations

-This code will launch an Amazon SageMaker endpoint in a `ml.g5.12xlarge` instance.
-Please review the [AWS SageMaker pricing page](https://aws.amazon.com/sagemaker/pricing/?p=pm&c=sm&z=4) to understand the cost implications of running it.
+Please, consider the cost of running the Amazon SageMaker endpoint before running the code.
+The reference script [will deploy](#deploying-the-endpoint) an Amazon SageMaker endpoint in a `ml.g5.12xlarge` instance.
+Please review the [AWS SageMaker pricing page](https://aws.amazon.com/sagemaker/pricing/?p=pm&c=sm&z=4) to understand the full cost implications before proceeding.

 ## Requirements